Brymo: Controversy

 In January 2023, Brymo announced on Twitter his support for Bola Tinubu in the 2023 Nigerian presidential election and said an Igbo presidency will remain a fantasy as long as there are talks about Biafra in the country's South East.
 Many of Peter Obi's supporters on Twitter called Brymo's comments offensive and tribalistic.
 Brymo garnered public support for Tinubu in May 2022.
 A petition that was launched through Change.org and signed by over 40,000 people called for Brymo's nominations at the eighth annual All Africa Music Awards to be revoked.

 Personal life

 Brymo has a son who was born on 27 March 2015.
-On 12 November that year, Brymo uploaded pictures of his son to his Instagram account for the first time.
-Brymo is married to his son's mother, Esse Kakada, who was featured on the song "Naked" from Klĭtôrĭs.
+On 12 November that year, he uploaded pictures of his son to his Instagram account for the first time.
+Brymo is married to his son's mother, Esse Kakada, who lent vocals to "Naked", a song from Klĭtôrĭs.
 On multiple tracks from the albums Èsan and Harmattan & Winter, Brymo opens up about cheating on his wife and talks about their brief separation.